 - Hosting set-up & management

-The National Disability Insurance Agency (NDIA) implements the National Disability Insurance Scheme (NDIS), which supports a better life for hundreds of thousands of Australians with a significant and permanent disability, and their families and carers.
+The National Disability Insurance Agency (NDIA) implements the National Disability Insurance Scheme (NDIS), which supports a better life for Australians with a significant and permanent disability, and their families and carers.

 After winning a competitive tender, Icon was appointed to overhaul the usability of the NDIS website and redevelop on Drupal – the leading enterprise-level open source platform.